 Medigap Plan J stopped being available to new enrollees on June 1, 2010.
 Medigap Plan F stopped being available to new enrollees on January 1, 2020.
 People who were already enrolled in either plan were able to keep it.

 Medicare supplement insurance plans, known as Medigap, help people with the out-of-pocket expenses associated with Medicare.

-Medigap supplement insurance plans, known as Medigap, help people pay out-of-pocket Medicare expenses.
-Private insurance companies provide Medigap plans to cover the gaps from original Medicare coverage.
+Private insurance companies administer Medigap plans to cover the gaps in original Medicare coverage.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.